 Known as Fishtown until it was renamed in 1722, the charming 18th-century town of Beaufort (pop.
 4,039) has quiet streets lined with churches, cemeteries filled with weather-stained monuments, and whitewashed houses with narrow porches.
 The nautical-themed shops and restaurants along the water on busy Front Street, three blocks south of US-70, attract tourists and boaters traveling along the Intracoastal Waterway.
 The spacious North Carolina Maritime Museum (315 Front St., 252/728-7317, daily, free) features many informative exhibits on the region’s nautical and natural history.
 The museum also sponsors an annual Wooden Boat Show, held the first weekend in May.

-If you’re looking for a meal in Beaufort, try Clawson’s (425 Front St., 252/728-2133), a burger and seafood place housed in an old grocery store that’s been in business since 1905.
+If you’re looking for a meal in Beaufort, try Clawson’s (425 Front St., 252/728-2133), serving reliably great burgers, local seafood, and craft beers in an old grocery store that’s been in business since 1905.

 Inland from Front Street and the museum, a trio of historic churches surround the atmospheric Old Burying Ground, where grave markers track the town’s residents from the 1700s to the early 1900s.